okasha1/okasha1/README.md

 - 👋 Hi, I’m Okasha Shaibu but I prefer to be referred to as either seVen or Stealth
 - 👀 I’m interested in MOBILE APP DEVELOPMENT, APPSEC, MACHINE LEARNING, ROBOTICS
-- 🌱 I’m currently learning machine learning and robotics (OpenCV
+- 🌱 I’m currently learning machine learning and robotics
 - 💞️ I’m looking looking forward to work in a startup,
 - 📫 How to reach me Twitter @okashashaibu, email : okashashaibu@gmail.com